 Before you visit Marjorie Kinnan Rawlings’s home, reading Cross Creek will set the mood.
 Her rich descriptive words about life and nature in rural Florida are mesmerizing.
 Cross Creek is a true story, an autobiography of her life in the community.
 I am sure there may be embellishments and name changes here and there, but an account of her life no less.

 Marjorie was a Pulitzer Prize-winning author for The Yearling.
 She also wrote Cross Creek and many other books based on life in Florida during the early 1900s.
+Yes, Cross Creek details her life and people of the town.
 The Yearling is required reading for high schoolers in Florida.
 Her Florida farmhouse in Cross Creek is a state park.

 Literature can be a link to living history and a bridge to exploring wild places right where you live.
-Spend time dreaming of being in the 1930s and experiencing what day-to-day life was like at the grove.
-This is a wonderful place to do it.
+Spend time dreaming of being in the 1930s and experiencing day-to-day life at the grove.
+This is a beautiful place to do it.
 When you walk through the rusty front gate, you will begin your adventure through history.